Wake Forest University renames street to honor trailblazers

 The new names will honor two Black professors who were the first male and female tenure-track faculty members, along with a woman who was the first full-time female faculty member, and another woman who became the first female chair of the English Department.

-“Each of these exceptional leaders made an indelible mark on the university,” Wake Forest President Susan R. Wente said in a statement released with the news.
+“Each of these exceptional leaders made an indelible mark on the university,” Wake Forest President Susan R. Wente said in a statement.
 She went on to say that “honoring them and telling their stories will expand the narrative of leadership and excellence at Wake Forest.”

 The four professors being honored are Herman Eure, Marjorie “Marge” Crisp, Dolly McPherson and Elizabeth Phillips.
 Eure is still alive, but the others have passed away.